 Who can apply?

-If you are a student, you are not able to apply directly for Erasmus+ funding.
-Please contact your university or college to find out more about the Erasmus+ mobility opportunities available to you.
+Students are not able to apply directly for Erasmus+ funding.
+Students should contact their university or college to find out about Erasmus+ opportunities.

 How to apply